for-GET/know-your-http-well/headers.md

 `Link-Template` | "provides a means for serialising one or more links into HTTP headers." | [draft-nottingham-link-template](http://tools.ietf.org/html/draft-nottingham-link-template)
 `Lock-Token` | "standard" | [RFC4918](http://tools.ietf.org/html/rfc4918)
 `Man` | "" | ?
+`MD` | "is a number that, in requests, indicates the client’s maximum downlink speed in megabits per second (Mbps), which is the standardized, or generally accepted, maximum download data rate for the underlying connection technology in use by the client." | [http-client-hints](http://igrigorik.github.io/http-client-hints/)
 `Meter` | "" | ?
 `MIME-Version` | "" | ?
 `Negotiate` | "can contain directives for any content negotiation process initiated by the request." | [RFC2295#8.4](http://tools.ietf.org/html/rfc2295#section-8.4)